Joint constraint on the jet structures from the short GRB population and GRB 170817A: Confronting the jet structures with the population statistics of SGRBs

-respectively, where $\Delta \Omega$ is the field of view of a telescope, $T$ is the working time with a duty cycle of $\sim$50\%, $\eta(P)$ and $\vartheta(z,P)$ are the trigger efficiency and the probability of redshift measurement, respectively, and $dV(z)$ is the comoving cosmological volume element.
-The limit values of the redshift $z_{\max}$ and the flux $P_{\max}$ are taken according to the boundaries of the observational ranges.
-The isotropic luminosity is calculated by $L_{\rm iso}=4\pi d_{L}^2Pk$, where $k$ is a correction factor that converts the observational photon flux in the detector band to the energy flux in a fixed rest-frame band of $(1,10^4)$ keV.
 The most crucial input of the above integrations is the cosmic rate of SGRBs, which can usually be connected with the cosmic star formation rates (CSFRs) by a delay time since the SGRBs are produced by mergers of compact binaries, where the delay time is determined by the formation process of the compact binaries and the orbital decay through gravitational radiation.
 By assuming the delay time $\tau$ distributes with a probability function $F(\tau)$, we can express the cosmic SGRB rates by \citep[e.g., ][]{Regimbau2009,Zhu2013,Regimbau2015}:

 where $\dot{\rho}_{*}(z)$ is the CSFR, $t(z)=\int_z^{\infty}[(1+z')H(z')]^{-1}dz'$, $dt/dz=-[(1+z)H(z)]^{-1}$, and $z_{\rm b}$ represents the redshift at which the binaries started to be formed.
-Finally, please see \cite{Cao2011} and \cite{Tan2020} for the details of the expressions of $\eta(P)$, $\vartheta(z,P)$, $k$, $\dot{\rho}_{*}(z)$, and $F(\tau)$.
+Finally, please see \cite{Cao2011} and \cite{Tan2020} for the details of the expressions of $k$, $\dot{\rho}_{*}(z)$, and $F(\tau)$.